ZizouHuweidi/zizouhuweidi.github.io/content/whoami/index.md

 Muslim, Libyan, Software Engineer.

-a simple man who values simplicity and strives to understand things deeply to achieve the desired simplicity without sacrificing correctness
+A simple man who strives to understand things deeply, to achieve the desired simplicity without sacrificing correctness.

-The goal is to inshAllah be a key to goodness and leave behind a legacy of goodness.
+My goal is to inshAllah be a key to goodness and leave behind a legacy of goodness.

-# tech
 Backend Engineer interested in Distributed Systems and DevOps.

-FOSS and Linux enthusiast
+FOSS and Linux enthusiast.
+Football and MMA fan.

 Some technologies I am using and or learning:

 - Go {{<icon "go">}}
 - Python {{<icon "python">}}
+- Postgres {{<icon "postgres">}}
 - gRPC {{<icon "grpc">}}
-- Postgres {{<icon "postgres">}}
 - Kafka {{<icon "kafka">}}
 - Kubernetes {{<icon "kubernetes">}}